robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 <img src="/images/levels-pub-enc.png" />

 One key in the pair is designated as the *public key*, and the other as the *private key*.
-The public key is entirely nonsensitive.
+The public key is not at all sensitive.
 It can be published and distributed freely to anyone, even someone who the keys' creator doesn't trust.
 The private key is, of course, private, and so is kept secret.
 Now anyone who wants to send the keys' creator a secret message should encrypt it using the creator's published public key.
 Neither the sender nor the recipient needs to worry about the encrypted message being intercepted.
 An attacker could get their hands on both the encrypted message and the public key used to encrypt it.
 However, they would be unable to decrypt the message without the corresponding private key.
 So long as the private key remains truly private, messages encrypted with the public key remain truly secure.

 <img src="/images/levels-attacker-pub.png" />